RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a concatenation

-See nnn for the syntax of a concatenation.
+See <!--TODO-->nnn for the syntax of a concatenation.
 If the concatenation is an addition then the value of the concatenation is the value of the addition.
 Otherwise, let Ihs be the value of concatenation within it, and rhs be the value of the additive_expression within it.